 People are good at rating their own health.
-When asked to rate their overall health on a scale of one to five (excellent, very good, good, fair or poor), 65% of Coney Island residents rate their health as "excellent," "very good" or "good," one of the lowest percentages in the city.
+When asked to rate their overall health on a scale of one to five (excellent, very good, good, fair or poor), 74% of Borough Park residents rate their health as "excellent," "very good" or "good."